Sahanon-P/ku-polls/README.md

 For more detail here's the [Wiki](../../wiki/Home)

-Now this project are in progress
+## Now this project are in progress!!

 To see the **Iteration 1 Plan** [click](../../wiki/Iteration%201%20Plan)